-First off, Daylight Savings is on March 27 in Ireland, not today like in the US.
+First off, Daylight Savings is on March 27th in Ireland, not today like in the Untied States.
 Spring Break is called Easter Break here and starts the Monday before Easter.
 Easter Monday is a holiday celebrated in Ireland where students don’t have to go to school.

 The school system has been the hardest thing to get accustomed to.
 The schedules are the same but the way you earn your grade is vastly different.
 In the US, there are tests throughout the semester ending with a final at the end.
 Most classes will have part of your grade based on attendance to class and/or labs.
 Then there is usually a project or a paper that will also contribute.
 So your final grade would look something like this: